by Thomson Reuters.

 These developments confirm that the classics of volatility were right: “we don’t quite know what we are talking about when we talk about volatility”.
 As we are looking for answers to important questions sometimes we are ready to accept just about anything for an answer.
 In the meantime, having accurate and transparent measures of volatility is important for timely reaction to changing market conditions.

-Thomson Reuters is actively engaged to bring to the market innovative tools addressing the trader’s need for accurate, fast measurements of current volatility and risk metrics without the burden of collecting a long history of data or projecting well into the unknown future.
+Refinitiv is actively engaged to bring to the market innovative tools addressing the trader’s need for accurate, fast measurements of current volatility and risk metrics without the burden of collecting a long history of data or projecting well into the unknown future.
 These new tools are completely transparent in terms of exactly known inputs and direct, straightforward interpretation.
 We are inspired by the work “Express Measurement of Market Volatility using Ergodic Concept” by Jack Sarkissian of Algostox Trading.
 In this work he provides the idea and develops it into computational-ready process.

 According to Sarkissian, “As market practitioners, we are concerned with the immediate volatility, while the traditional measures provide us only with distant proxies of it.
 That is why we are developing these new indices.
 They let us take proactive rather than reactive approach to trading.
 Approaching the markets as physicists, we are able to extract objective information, not corrupted by opinions and guesses”.